Programs

 Our Trishaw rides

-In 2016 Pedal Power ACT launched Australia’s first Cycling Without Age program with support from IRT Foundation, the ACT Government, the Danish Embassy in Australia and Rotary.
-Pedal Power recruits and trains trishaw pilots from our membership and from the University of Canberra, and coordinates trishaw rides in Belconnen and Weston Creek.
+In 2016, Pedal Power ACT launched Australia’s first Cycling Without Age program with support from the IRT Foundation, the ACT Government, the Danish Embassy in Australia, and Rotary.